Shifty Adventures in Nookie Wood

-Shifty Adventures in Nookie Wood is the fifteenth solo studio album by Welsh rock musician John Cale.
+Shifty Adventures in Nookie Wood is the fifteenth solo studio album by the Welsh rock musician John Cale.
 It was released on 1 October 2012 in Europe and 2 October in North America on the Double Six Records imprint of Domino Records.
 It was released as digital download, heavyweight vinyl and CD.
 Most of the songs were recorded by John Cale in his own studio in Los Angeles.
 On one track he collaborated with Danger Mouse.
 In September 2011 Cale released the Extra Playful EP and its release promised that the new album would be released the following year.
 It is his first studio album since 2005's blackAcetate.

 Release

 Shifty Adventures in Nookie Wood was released in three standard versions: on CD, on double vinyl LP and as digital download (mp3 320 kbit/s and wav 16-bit / 44.1).
 When pre-ordering the vinyl-edition, it came with one of three one-track mystery bonus 7" singles.
 "Bluetooth Swings Redux" (5:25), "Hatred" (3:58) or "Cry" (5:33).